tamzini/Travel-Magazine-Feb-2016/README.md

 <h1 style="color:green;"> Travel-Magazine</h1>

-Travel Magazine is my new project to To demonstrate  what I can do and create work experience
+Travel Magazine is my new project to To demonstrate what I can do and create more work experience

-<3> Skills used to build this website: </3>
+<h3> Skills used to build this website: </3>
 <ul>
 <li> HTML5 </li>
 <li> CSS3 </li>